susicharis7/Operating-Systems/README.md

 ### Advanced Features
 - **Custom Commands**:
   - `info`: Displays user and machine names
-  - `random`: Generates a random number between 1-100
+  - `random`: By default generates a random number between 1-100, additionally theuser can input a number after 'random' and the range of the generated number will be changed to the inputed number
   - `countwords`: Takes filename and displays word count with filename
 - **Output Redirection**: Supports redirecting command output to files (e.g., `command > foo.txt`)
 - **System Calls**: Utilizes `fork()`, `exec()`, and `wait()` for process management